wnuccio/goose-game-kata/README.md

 # The Goose Game Kata
-Goose game is a game where two or more players move pieces around a track by rolling a die.
-The aim of the game is to reach square number sixty-three before any of the other players and avoid obstacles. ([wikipedia](https://en.wikipedia.org/wiki/Game_of_the_Goose))
+Goose gameController is a gameController where two or more players move pieces around a track by rolling a die.
+The aim of the gameController is to reach square number sixty-three before any of the other players and avoid obstacles. ([wikipedia](https://en.wikipedia.org/wiki/Game_of_the_Goose))

 This kata has been invented by [Matteo Vaccari](https://github.com/xpmatteo), you can find the original slides [here](https://www.slideshare.net/pierodibello/il-dilettevole-giuoco-delloca-coding-dojo).

 ## Features

 ### 1. Add players
-As a player, I want to add me to the game so that I can play.
+As a player, I want to add me to the gameController so that I can play.

 **Scenarios:**
 1. Add Player